What Causes an Earthquake?

 - If you are bound to a wheelchair or mobility device, lock your wheels and bend over and protect your head and neck.
 Remain seated until the earthquake is over.

-- If you are in bed during an earthquake, stay in bed, grab a pillow to protect your head and neck.
+- If you are in bed during an earthquake, stay in bed and grab a pillow to protect your head and neck.